Minus Strasburg, Nats top Yanks 9-2 on Robles’ 3 hits, 4 RBI

+WASHINGTON (AP)Wearing a red muscle shirt with a drawing of a gold trumpet – this year’s answer to the ”Baby Shark” phenomenon of 2019 – Washington Nationals center fielder Victor Robles sat down for his postgame video conference and announced, ”Hi, guys!”

+Filled with energy on and off a baseball field, Robles did his part Saturday night to help fill in for missing teammate and friend Juan Soto, who began the season on the COVID-19 injured list.

-WASHINGTON (AP)Victor Robles jump-started Washington’s dormant offense by delivering three hits and four RBIs, including a homer he celebrated by pantomiming pandemic-appropriate ”air high-fives” with teammates, helping the Nationals beat the New York Yankees 9-2 on Saturday night without scratched starter Stephen Strasburgand despite five errors.
+Robles jump-started Washington’s dormant offense by delivering three hits and four RBIs, including a homer off the foul pole that he celebrated by pantomiming pandemic-appropriate ”air high-fives” with teammates, helping the Nationals beat the New York Yankees 9-2 without scratched starter Stephen Strasburgand despite five errors.

 With Max Scherzer and other Nationals starting pitchers – although not Strasburg – sitting somewhat spread out about 10 rows behind home plate, Fedde was followed by four relievers, who gave up three hits across five scoreless innings.